mauriciogirardi/Boilerplate-V1/README.md

 </div>

 #### Description
-This is a boilerplate created with NextJS 13, Jest, Storybook, PWA, Styled Components.
+This is a boilerplate created with NextJS 13 using Pages Router, Jest, Storybook, PWA, Styled Components.

 #### Create a component